 Ash is a very hard wood with a score of 1320 on the Janka hardness scale.
 This makes it harder than oak, beech and heart pine.
 Ash wood flooring will stand up to moderate amounts of foot traffic without scratching or denting.

 Walnut Wood Flooring

-Floors crafted from European white oak are just different than their American counterparts.
+Floors crafted from European white oak are just different from their American counterparts.
 The grain pattern is more varied and contains all of the characteristics of the whole tree.
 Wide widths and long lengths are a hallmark of floors from Europe due to the way the logs are cut and dried, making for some very attractive flooring.

 Wide Plank European White Oak

 A very unique reclaimed wood type, tobacco wood flooring is refurbished wood that is reclaimed from old structures that have been used to dry and cure tobacco.
 Reclaimed wood flooring is already a unique talking point for any interior, and these wood floors have an even more interesting origin.
 Most of the original structures were built with the most quality material around, creating a solid and beautiful material to be repurposed for new floors.

 Walnut is one of the strongest woods on the Janka scale, but that’s not all walnut wood has to offer as a wood flooring choice.
 It’s also resistant to decay, has good shock resistance and doesn’t usually warp due to temperature changes.
 This makes it a great, long-term choice in high traffic areas for homeowners and business owners alike.